 Other non-reciprocal contributions that are not contributions by owners are recognised at their fair value.
 Contributions of services are only recognised when a fair value can be reliably determined and the services would be purchased if not donated.

 Gains

 Realised or unrealised gains are usually recognised on a net basis.
-These include gains arising on the disposal of non-current assets and some revaluations of non-current assets.
+These include gains arising on the disposal of non-current assets.

-(g) Property, Plant and Equipment
+(f) Property, Plant and Equipment

 Capitalisation/expensing of assets